Area of a Trapezium

 $$\text{Area} = \frac{6 + 9}{2} \times 4 = 15 \times 2 = 30 \text{ cm}^2$$

-If you drop perpendicular lines from the ends of the top base to the bottom base, you split it into:
+If you draw perpendicular lines from the ends of the top base to the bottom base, it splits the trapezium into:

 • Two identical right-angled triangles (on each side)